intel/ai-reference-models/docs/language_translation/tensorflow/Tutorial.md

 The logs are captured in a directory outside of the container.<br>

 4. <a name="step_4"></a>If you want to run the ```launch_benchmark.py``` interactively from within the docker container, add flag ```--debug```.
 This will launch a docker container based on the ```--docker_image```, performs necessary installs, runs the ```launch_benchmark.py``` script and does not terminate the container process.
-As an example, this step will demonstrate real-time inference (--batch-size 1), but you can implement the same strategy for max throughput (--batch-size 64)."
+As an example, this step will demonstrate online inference (--batch-size 1), but you can implement the same strategy for batch inference (--batch-size 64)."

 console in:
 ```bash